imba/imba.io/content/manual.md

 let template = `current version is {imba.version}`
 ```

 In JavaScript `${}` is used for interpolation.
 Imba uses `{}`.
 If you want interpolated strings with literal curly-braces, remember to escape them with `\`.
 Other than that, the String type is identical to String in JavaScript.
-See documentatino at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
+See documentation at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).

 ### Multiline Strings